centreon/centreon-documentation/cloud/graph-views/map-web-create-standard-map.md

 - **Style tab:** to customize shapes, links and text.
 - **Text tab:** to format all text elements.
 - **Arrange tab:** to organize elements on the drawing canvas (size, position, alignment) and place them regarding different layers.

+### Add several resources using the bulk mode

+In edition mode, you can add several resources to your view in a single action.

+1. Click in the **Search a resource** bar above the view.
+2. In the dropdown list, select the resources you want in **Host groups, Hosts, Service groups, Services, Meta services and Business Activities**.
+3. Then click the **Add to map** button.

+The resources you have selected are now added to the view!